What Are They?

 Why Should I Care?

-Knapweeds may impair wildlife habitat, decrease plant diversity, and increase soil erosion.
-They also may cause crop losses and reduce forage, decrease the appeal of recreational lands, and pose wildlife hazards.
-Diffuse knapweed has spines that can damage the mouths and digestive tracts of livestock, significantly reducing forage opportunities.
+Knapweeds may damage wildlife habitat, decrease plant diversity, and increase soil erosion.
+They also may cause crop losses, reduce plants grazed by animals, decrease the appeal of recreational lands, and pose wildlife hazards.
+Diffuse knapweed has spines that can damage livestock’s mouths and digestive tracts, significantly reducing grazing opportunities.
+Russian knapweed is toxic to livestock.

 How Can We Stop Them?